The Williamson County Public Library System is open for limited hours due to the Covid-19 pandemic.

 6-8 computers are available for 1 hour increments on the second floor.

-*There is a cleaning of high touch areas every two hours.
+There will be a cleaning of high touch areas every two hours.

-*Seating is reduced to allow for social distancing.
+Seating has been reduced to allow for social distancing.

 Suspension of face to face services such as story times, exam proctoring, notary service, and one-on-one assistance at the computers.
 Please visit the website to see what services have moved online at http://wcpltn.org.

-*The train table in the Children’s Department and other interactive activities are stored away..
+The train table in the Children’s Department and other interactive activities have been stored away for the time being.

-*AWE stations in the Children’s Department are unavailable.
+AWE stations in the Children’s Department will be unavailable.

-*Food and drink are not allowed in the facility.
+Food and drink are not allowed in the facility anywhere.

 Water fountains are unavailable.

-All materials are available on Library shelves after a 3 day quarantine and patrons should take appropriate precautions in handling items.
-Materials that are handled and not borrowed are to be left out for staff to pick up and quarantine.
+All materials will be available and patrons should take appropriate precautions in handling items.
+Materials that are handled and not borrowed are to be left out for staff to pick up.
+Returned Library items and picked up materials will be quarantined for three days prior to their return to the shelf.

 Magazines and newspapers are quarantined for 24 hours after each use.
-Patrons should use gloves in handling those items as we cannot guarantee no prior use due to the open shelving.
+It is recommended that patrons use gloves in handling those items as we cannot guarantee no prior use due to the open shelving.
 The Library does not have gloves to provide.
 Patrons looking for magazines with no risk can utilize the free Flipster app and the Tennessee READS apps, Overdrive and Libby.
 Flipster and READS can also be enjoyed on a computer.

-The Williamson County Public Library System will continue to expand digital offerings such as virtual Facetime Live Story Times, online programming and digital Reference appointments.
+Please visit our website for up-to-date information.
+The Williamson County Public Library System will continue to expand digital offerings such as virtual Facetime Live Story Times and digital Reference appointments.
 Updates are also available by subscribing to your Branch’s online newsletter, https://www.wcpltn.org/277/Newsletter-Sign-Up, and by following WCPLtn on Twitter and Facebook.
 Further announcements regarding changes of hours and in services will be made via these channels.

 6.26.2020 to include Saturday hours and Bethesda and Leiper’s Fork hours changes.